s3ansh33p/CPShell/README.md

  ┣ 📂bin (hhk programs)
  ┃ ┣ 📜CPShell.hhk
  ┃ ┗ 📜CPBoy.bin
- ┣ 📂boot (loader/s)
- ┃ ┗ 📜run.bin
  ┣ 📂etc
- ┃ ┗ 📜release (plan to have files here for the Shell) ┗ 📂usr (user data)
+ ┃ ┗ 📜release (plan to have files here for the Shell) ┣ 📂usr (user data)
-   ┣ 📂textures (for textures through Interchan's texture code) ┃ ┣ 📂ponggers2 (example)
+ ┃ ┣ 📂textures (for textures through Interchan's texture code) ┃ ┣ 📂ponggers2 (example)
  ┃ ┃ ┣ 📜ball
  ┃ ┃ ┗ 📜ball_trail
-   ┃ ┣ 📂CPFlappyBird (example)
+ ┃ ┃ ┣ 📂CPFlappyBird (example)
-   ┃ ┃ ┣ 📜background
+ ┃ ┃ ┃ ┣ 📜background
-   ┃ ┃ ┗ 📜flappy0
+ ┃ ┃ ┃ ┗ 📜flappy0
-   ┣ 📂fonts (for fonts through Interchan's texture code, in one folder as everything uses same fonts) ┃ ┣ 📜5x6
+ ┃ ┣ 📂fonts (for fonts through Interchan's texture code, in one folder as everything uses same fonts) ┃ ┃ ┣ 📜5x6
-   ┃ ┗ 📜7x8
+ ┃ ┃ ┗ 📜7x8
-   ┣ 📂saves (for games and the CPBoy for example)
+ ┃ ┣ 📂saves (for games and the CPBoy for example)
-   ┃ ┣ 📂CPBoy
+ ┃ ┃ ┣ 📂CPBoy
-   ┃ ┃ ┗ 📜Zelda
+ ┃ ┃ ┃ ┗ 📜Zelda
-   ┃ ┗ 📂hhkengine
+ ┃ ┃ ┗ 📂hhkengine
-   ┃   ┗ 📜Test
+ ┃ ┃   ┗ 📜Test
-   ┣ 📂CPBoy (also has other folders for custom stuff) ┃ ┣ 📂roms
+ ┃ ┣ 📂CPBoy (also has other folders for custom stuff) ┃ ┃ ┣ 📂roms
-   ┃ ┃ ┗ 📜Zelda.gb
+ ┃ ┃ ┃ ┗ 📜Zelda.gb
-   ┃ ┗ 📂palettes
+ ┃ ┃ ┗ 📂palettes
-   ┃   ┗ 📜Custom 0.gb
+ ┃ ┃   ┗ 📜Custom 0.gb
-   ┗ 📂xcp (actual classpad files)
+ ┃ ┗ 📂xcp (actual classpad files)
-     ┗ 📜binomial.xcp
+ ┃   ┗ 📜binomial.xcp
+ ┗ 📜run.bin (loader for bin/hhk)
 ```

-As a result, I have modified the hollyhock launcher itself so .hhk and .bin files are loaded from the `fls0/bin` directory.
+As a result, I have modified the hollyhock launcher itself so .hhk and .bin files are loaded from the `fls0/bin` directory, though if a user wishes to leave them in the root directory, they can.

 ## License